q3769/semver-maven-plugin/README.md

 A simple Maven plugin that manipulates the local POM version via CLI or scripting, according to the Semantic Versioning 2.0.0 [spec](https://semver.org/).

+## User story

+As a user of semver-maven-plugin, I want to increment the value of the version element in the local pom.xml file according to the Semantic Versioning 2.0.0 specification, by issuing a Maven command from CLI or scripting.

 Unlike some other Maven versioning plugins, this one does not include or combine any extra functionalities beyond local version change.
-E.g. In and of itself, it does not communicate with version control systems or artifact repositories.
-The plugin has one single concern on the project's definition - its version.
+E.g., in and of itself, it does not communicate with version any control system or artifact repositorie.
+The plugin has one single concern on the project's definition - its version in the local pom.xml file.
 The motivation of the effort is to facilitate using CICD pipeline code/script to automate versions increments.
 Manual version updates by developers would only be needed in rare scenarios such as changing the major version.
 The hope of the simple design is a cleaner separation of concerns.
-Instead of going beyond the concern of project version definition into regulating the pipeline work flow, for instance, this plugin serves as a composable action in whatever work flow code/script you may care to set up.
+Instead of going beyond the concern of project version definition, this plugin serves as an atomic and composable action in whatever work flow code/script you may care to set up.

 ## Get it...